LightwaveSmartHome/homeassistant-lightwave-smart/README.md

+# Beta - 3.5.33

+Please see the latest beta [3.5.33](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart/releases/tag/v3.5.33-Beta)

+We're aiming for a general release before the 25th, if you have questions or comments please see the [discussion](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart/discussions/23)

+PRs are most welcome, if you see something that could be improved please consider making a pull request, including improvements to the readme, adding examples or other guidance.

 # Lightwave Smart

 Home Assistant (https://www.home-assistant.io/) component for controlling Lightwave (https://lightwaverf.com) devices with use of a Lightwave [Link Plus hub](https://shop.lightwaverf.com/collections/all/products/link-plus).